 Total Investment: £52 million

-Latest Position: The Edinburgh Innovation Park business case is due to be considered by Joint Committee in late 2019.
+Latest Position: The Edinburgh Innovation Park business case is due to be considered by Joint Committee in 2020.

 A Programme of Investment in Economic Infrastructure